What Is Ergonomics?

 How to Spot Ergonomic Hazards and Fix Them

-Learn more about how you can implement ergonomic safety best practices in three areas — office workstations, physically-demanding tasks and on a managerial level.
+Learn more about how you can implement ergonomic safety best practices in three areas — office workstations, physically demanding tasks, and on a managerial level.

 Workstation Improvements

-Nine-to-five office workers are susceptible to ergonomic disorders.
+Nine to five office workers are susceptible to ergonomic disorders.
 Fortunately, there are several solutions you can implement to keep your workplace safe.
 Some improvements are tools you can provide for your employees, while others are steps they can take themselves with adequate training:

-• Redesigned tools and adjustable equipment: Modify chairs, desks, keyboards and other equipment to offer the maximum level of comfort and functionality possible.
+• Redesigned tools and adjustable equipment: Modify chairs, desks, keyboards, and other equipment to offer the maximum level of comfort and functionality possible.
 Employees should be able to adjust their space in a way that makes the most sense for each individual.
 For example, a tall employee will likely need a different chair or desk height than a shorter worker to prevent back pain or other MSDs.

 • Work close to the body: Certain postures and movements put less wear and tear on your body than others.
-When you work at a desk that allows you to sit comfortably with enough padding, see the screen easily and maintain neutral joint positions, you’re more likely to avoid excessive strain or tension.
+When you work at a desk that allows you to sit comfortably with enough padding, see the screen easily, and maintain neutral joint positions, you’re more likely to avoid excessive strain or tension.

 • Avoid eye strain: Taking regular breaks from looking at a screen can reduce the stress electronics place on your eyes.